smaugggg/WEB452_Ass1_PENS/WEB452_Ass1_PENS/README.txt

 2251 -  Company branding decided.
 Comitting.

 2329 -  App wasn't working the way I wanted it, so I restarted.
 Copied .txt files to new project.
 Recommit.
+2335 -  Created HelloWorldController to test that it works

+	20221008